neuroephys-lab/neuroephys-lab.github.io/pages/Team.md

 <div class="container">
   <div class="jumbotron jumbotron-correct">
       <p>
         Understanding complex neural systems at the functional level often requires novel advanced tools which can only be created with a profound grasp of neurophysiology.
 A multidisciplinary effort is needed, and our research team brings together researchers from biological and engineering sciences to solve complex problems in systems neuroscience.
-By intersecting the fields of neurobiology, electrophysiology, device engineering, machine learning, and brain-computer interfacing, we study the neurophysiology of brain circuits involved in neuropsychiatric and neurodevelopmental disorders.
-Simultaneously, we develop novel neuroengineering approaches to probe, modulate and understand the brain.
       </p>
   </div>
 </div>